This post covers

 Step 3: Decide how much extra you can pay (10 minutes)

 This is the step that actually determines how fast you get out of debt, so give it the most time.
 Look at your take-home income, subtract your essentials and your minimum payments, and decide how much of what is left you can commit to debt each month.
-Be realistic rather than heroic.
-A payment you can sustain for two years beats an aggressive one you abandon in month three.
-The free Credzy plan can do this tracking for you automatically, showing how much room you actually have and updating your payoff date as your balances fall.
+It is important to be realistic here because a payment you can sustain for years will always win out against a more aggressive payment that stretches you too thin.
+Check out the Credzy App's free plan to set up your Capacity tracking and see how much extra room you have to accelerate your payoff timeline.

 Step 4: Choose your payoff order (5 minutes)